pstefani-photobox/jedha-deep-learning/README.md

 # Deep Learning for Image Recognition

 ## Installation

-* Install the requirements using `pip install -r requirements.txt`
-* Install torch depending on your environment (Mac, Ubuntu, Cuda ...)
+Install torch depending on your environment (Mac, Ubuntu, Cuda ...) https://pytorch.org/get-started/locally/

 ###### Flickr crawler

+Install the fickr api:
+`pip install flickrapi`

+You will need Flickr API keys as well to run the crawler.

 If you want to train a model on your own images, you can do so with `flickr_crawler.py`.
-Instructions to retrieve the configuration file will be given during the talk.
+You can find an example of a configuration file in the repositiory, `flickr_crawler_config.json`

 ###### Train images
 You can retrieve the pre-downloaded and formatted fruit images used in this talk to train deep networks.